20 Best Places to Retire in the US & Overseas in 2022

 - a recreational center at Mirror Lake

 - the Polk Theatre

 - the Polk Museum of Art

 On the other hand, being a car-dependent city, Lakeland doesn’t have many bike lanes, and the number of places that can be reached on foot is limited.
 On the plus side, not only is Lakeland the best place to retire in the US, but it is the home to several universities and colleges.
 And that makes this city ideal for retirees who want to continue their education.

 9. Dallas-Fort Worth, Texas

-One of the key reasons Dallas-Fort Worth metroplex was listed as one of the best places to retire in 2020 is that it is among the safest cities in Texas.
+One of the key reasons Dallas-Fort Worth metroplex was listed as one of the best places to retire is that it is among the safest cities in Texas.
 Next, Texas has no income taxes, so we can say it is one of the best states to retire for taxes.
 Moreover, Walk Score rated this destination as very walkable, giving it a Walk Score of 87 out of 100.
 Plus, Fort Worth is dubbed “Biker’s Paradise” due to its excellent bike infrastructure.

 As far as housing affordability goes, Fort Worth’s median home value is around $197,100, which is below the national average.
 Because of this, the city ranks among the cheapest places to retire in the United States.
 Another thing that makes living in Fort Worth slightly less expensive is free power between 9 pm and 6 am, which can significantly reduce electricity bills.